EuroProofNet/europroofnet.github.io/index.md

 sort_order: reverse
 ---

 EuroProofNet is the European research network on digital proofs.

-It aims at boosting the interoperability and usability of proof systems.
-It gathers more than [210 researchers](../teams) on proof systems and formal proofs, from [30 different countries](../teams).
+**EuroProofNet aims at boosting the interoperability and usability of proof systems**.

+It is a [COST](http://cost.eu) action started in November 2021 and already gathering more than [210 researchers](https://www.cost.eu/actions/CA20111/#tabs+Name:Working%20Groups%20and%20Membership) on proof systems and formal proofs from [30 different countries](../groups).

 To join the action, [apply](https://e-services.cost.eu/action/CA20111/working-groups/apply) to the [working groups](../wg) you are interested in.